Ant species diversity and community dynamics

 The Amazon Basin contains the greatest diversity of land-dwelling species on earth, yet there are many species that remain undiscovered.
 Ants are especially common in these forests.
 In fact, there are so many ants in the Amazon rainforest that their collective biomass exceeds that of all vertebrates combined!

-My work with Dr. Ted Schultz of the Smithsonian Institution and Dr. Heraldo Vasconcelos of the Federal University of Uberlandia in Brazil, as well as other Brazilian and American collaborators seeks to further explore the diversity of ant species in the Amazon and adjacent regions.
+Dr. Solomon’s work with Dr. Ted Schultz of the Smithsonian Institution and Dr. Heraldo Vasconcelos of the Federal University of Uberlandia in Brazil, as well as other Brazilian and American collaborators seeks to further explore the diversity of ant species in the Amazon and adjacent regions.
 The evolutionary reasons why this region developed such a rich biota are likewise not well understood.
 Several hypotheses have been proposed, each attempting to explain the origins of this hyperdiversity by proposing a different mechanism for how geographic barriers arise in what appears, at least superficially, to be a relatively homogeneous area.

 Dr. Solomon and colleagues used three species of leafcutter ants (Atta cephalotes, Atta sexdens, and Atta laevigata) to test these hypotheses, employing a combination of methods from population genetics, phylogenetics, and paleodistribution modeling.
 The results suggested that rivers, commonly suggested as a potential barrier for terrestrial organisms, do not play a role in diversification of Amazonian leafcutter ants.
 They could not rule out habitat refugia during the Pleistocene or marine incursions into the Amazonian lowlands, two of the other leading hypotheses (Solomon et al. 2008).